D-Bits/Danabases-Blog/content/posts/2020-4-26-pandas-primer.md

 ## Final Thoughts

-Bear in mind, that we are just barely scratching the surface of what one can do with Pandas here.
+Remember that we are just barely scratching the surface of what one can do with Pandas here.
 Pandas is an incredibly robust and versatile library, that is adaptable to a variety of situations.
 If you want to learn more about Pandas, please refer to their [documentation](https://pandas.pydata.org/pandas-docs/stable/index.html).

 Sincerely,